[Updated: August 2022]

 The proper way to thank for a referral received is through a hand-written note.
 So you should invest in note cards and stamps.
 You can buy some inexpensive note cards from a local store or spend less than $100 to have cards printed with your logo.

 If you want to go a little further with your thank you cards, I encourage you to create ones that are memorable or funny.
-When you can catch someone’s attention, they remember it.
-I designed a few different thank you cards for my business that I share with my GBR student and people appreciate receiving them.
+When you can catch someone’s attention, they remember it longer.
+I designed a few different thank you cards for my business that I share with my Growth By Referrals students to use when they are sending Thank You cards.
 One of my favorite cards is my Keep Calm and Referral On thank you card.

 Tackle the Tracker